makovalab-psu/NoiseCancellingRepeatFinder/README.md

 ncrf_parse-- _This supports the other scripts and should not be used directly_.

 ### Contact
-For questions regarding usage, please contact Bob Harris <rsharris@bx.psu.edu>.
+For questions regarding usage, please contact Bob Harris <rsharris.bx.psu.edu@gmail.com>.

 ### References
 Harris, Robert S., Monika Cechova, and Kateryna D. Makova.
 "Noise-cancelling